Mobility-Mapper/about-website/README.md

 Both the market size and validation sections are included here, since they are relatively small.
 On mobile screens the validation section sits below the market size section, and they appear side-by-side on tablets upwards.

-The green-filled, rounded rectagles highlight the market size statistics, making them both easy to find and visually appealing.
-The maket validation text is contained in a speech bubble to represent the fact that disabled people were consulted on their view of the usefulness of an accessible wayfinding app.
+The green-filled, rounded rectangles highlight the market size statistics, making them both easy to find and visually appealing.
+The market validation text is contained in a speech bubble to represent the fact that disabled people were consulted on their view of the usefulness of an accessible way-finding app.

 ![Partnerships page market image](assets/readme-files/partnerships-market.png)